contact@consultdmw.com

 Tracking Back End File Location — KEY.ini

-In my experience, clients like to be able to determine for themselves in which folder to place the BE.
+In my experience, some clients like to be able to determine for themselves in which folder to place the BE.

 Also, clients want to be able to change that folder's name and location without needing me to tweak any code.
 This is a particular requirement when a client's IT want the freedom to change locations for files on a network or to re-map drives.